-I picked the entrepreneur topic because I am up to my neck in interviews this week.
-A client finally admitted he didn’t want to do his job any more so we are trying to find his replacement.
-An example of how too many small business owners start a business as a job, not for self-sustainability as an ongoing asset!
+I picked entrepreneurship as the topic because I am up to my neck in interviews this week.
+A client finally admitted he didn’t want to do his job any more.
+So, we are trying to hire his replacement.
+This is an example of how too many small business owners start and work in their business.
+They look at their business as a job, and do not build an asset for self-sustainability!

 Do you find yourself in this situation?
 If you said, “yea but I need money to pay my bills.”
-Here is your first clue that your business is a job.
+Here is your first clue that you view your business as a job.
 You’re thinking like an employee.
-You’re not thinking like an entrepreneur and building your business with cash flow in mind as an asset.
+You’re not thinking like an entrepreneur and build an asset with passive cash flow in mind as your income.

-When you decide you’ve had enough and decide to exit your business this concept will kick you in gut, and it will hit you hard.
-This is usually when small business owners seeks my assistance.
-But, if you learn what you need now and apply it as you build your business you’ll be ready at any time to exit your business.
-Besides, you should be planning for your exit now, not later!
+When you decide you’ve had enough and decide to exit your business you’ll get a kick in the gut.
+It will hit you hard.
+This is usually when small business owners seek our assistance.
+But, if you learn what you need now?
+And, apply it as you grow your business.
+You build an asset as you grow the business.
+Then you’ll be ready to exit your business whenever you want.
+Besides, you should be planning for your exit now, not later anyway!

-Next, grow your business through the Survival Stage.
-Successfully achieve the Self-Sustainability Stage and you can retire from your business whenever you choose.
+If you have, then you work the 8 business growth factors of the Survival Stage to successful conclusion.
+This will get you to the Self-Sustainability Stage.
+Now you can retire from your business whenever you choose.
 Do this right and you can retire in 3 – 5 years.

-If you’re not sure what the stage of growth of your business, I recommend the article At What Stage is Your Business Growth.
-To determine exactly where you’re at and where you need to focus your attention you may want to complete a Business Growth Assessment.
+Not sure of the stage of growth of your business?
+I recommend the article At What Stage is Your Business Growth.
+To determine exactly where you’re from here you may want to complete a Business Growth Assessment.

-Most people seek my help when they realize that they are stuck between the survival and self-sustainability stage of the growth cycle.
+Most people seek our help when they realize that they are stuck “nowhere land.”
 It’s easy to get stuck.
-But, I am here to tell you, if you make business self-sustainability a goal and priority in your business you can get there in 3 – 5 years!
+But, I am here to tell you, if you make business self-sustainability a goal and priority in your business plan you can get there in 3 – 5 years!

-As you begin thinking about your business plan for next year ask yourself this question, “am I building an asset like an entrepreneur or just a job like an employee?”
-Be honest and you could find yourself poised for retirement in no time.
-If you’re not sure shoot me an email and I’ll be happy to assist you in determining your current situation.
+As you begin thinking about your business plan for next year ask yourself this question, “Is my vision to build an asset like an entrepreneur or do I want to be an employee with a job in my business?”
+Be honest, as you could find yourself poised for retirement in no time if you make the right decision.

 For those of you that have already made the transition, tell us your story.
-What was your “ahha moment” that made you realize you just created a job and helped you begin building your business like an asset?
+What was your “ahha moment” that made you realize you just created a job and helped you begin to build an asset in your business like an annuity?